Perturbative quantum Monte Carlo method for nuclear physics

-Quantum Monte Carlo (QMC) simulations are a powerful set of tools for addressing quantum many-body problems in nuclear physics \cite{Langanke:1995zz,Carlson2015_RMP,Lee2009_PPNP,Lahde:2019npb}, condensed matter \cite{Ceperley:1980zz,Foulkes2001_RMP,Assaad:2013xua}, ultracold atoms \cite{Bulgac:2008zz,Carlson:2011kv,He:2019ipt}, and quantum chemistry \cite{Hammond1994,Nightingale1999}.
-Perhaps the most important feature of QMC methods is that when the Monte Carlo process has only positive weights, the computational effort scales only polynomially with system size.
-Unfortunately, this is not true for general quantum many-body systems.
+Quantum Monte Carlo (QMC) simulation is a powerful method for addressing quantum many-body problems in nuclear physics \cite{Langanke:1995zz,Carlson2015_RMP,Lee2009_PPNP,Lahde:2019npb}, condensed matter \cite{Ceperley:1980zz,Foulkes2001_RMP,Assaad:2013xua}, ultracold atoms \cite{Bulgac:2008zz,Carlson:2011kv,He:2019ipt}, and quantum chemistry \cite{Hammond1994,Nightingale1999}.
+Perhaps the most important feature of QMC is that when the MC process has only positive weights, the computational effort scales only polynomially with system size.
+Unfortunately, this is not true in general.
 If the Monte Carlo process involves cancellations between positive and negative weights, the resulting ``sign problem'' leads to exponential scaling of the computational effort with system size.
-Although finding a generic solution for the sign problem is unlikely in the near term \cite{Troyer2005_PRL}, for several important cases QMC algorithms can be applied without sign problems.
-Examples include lattice quantum chromodynamics at zero baryon densities \cite{Muroya2003_PTP}, the repulsive Fermi-Hubbard model at half-filling \cite{Varney2009_PRB}, and low-energy nuclear systems in the Wigner SU(4) limit \cite{Wigner1937_PR,Lu2019_PLB} where the spin and isospin components of the nucleons are all equivalent.
+Although finding a generic solution for the sign problem is unlikely in the near term \cite{Troyer2005_PRL}, for several important cases QMC algorithms can be applied without sign problems, such as lattice QCD at zero baryon density \cite{Muroya2003_PTP}, the repulsive Fermi-Hubbard model at half-filling \cite{Varney2009_PRB}, and low-energy nuclear systems in the Wigner SU(4) limit \cite{Wigner1937_PR,Elhatisari2016_PRL,Lu2019_PLB,Lee2021_PRL}.
+The realistic systems of physical interests, though, often deviate from these ideal models significantly and have a sign problem.
+In these cases, perturbation theory can be used to bridge the difference between the simplified and the realistic interaction.
+However, so far perturbation theory in QMC is mostly limited to the first order.
+Improving the quality of the perturbative calculations requires going to higher orders.

-There are notable examples where a quantum system with realistic interactions has a sign problem, but using a simplified interaction with more symmetry has no sign problem.
-This occurs, for example, in nuclear physics where the low-energy interactions of nucleons are close to the Wigner SU(4) limit \cite{Lee2009_PPNP,Lahde:2019npb,Lee2021_PRL}.
-In such cases, perturbation theory can be used to bridge the difference between the simplified interaction and the realistic interaction.
-First-order perturbation theory has been used in calculations of nuclear many-body systems \cite{Carlson2015_RMP,Lee2009_PPNP,Lahde:2019npb}.
-Improving the accuracy of such calculations and capturing the complex many-body correlations in the wave functions will require going beyond first-order perturbation theory.